 Lyon Family Farms (Taft, TN)

-Located just over the Tennessee border, this farm is open on September 22.
-Hours are Wed-Fri 2-7 PM, Sat 9 AM-6 PM, and Sun 1-6PM.
+Located just over the Tennessee border, this farm is open on September 21.
+Regular hours are Wed-Fri 2-7 PM, Sat 9 AM-6 PM, and Sun 1-6PM.
+On October 20th & 27th, the farm will be open ’til 9pm with fireworks at 8:30pm!
 It offers a pumpkin patch, hayrides, corn maze, petting zoo, pillow bounce, monster slide, games, rat and pig races, and more.
-All guests paying regular admission in September and receive one free Bounce Back Pass for free admission to use in October, and Bounce Back Passes purchased in October cost just $6!
+New for 2018 are flower fields and live weekend music.
+Save with Season Passes and Super Passes, starting at $22!
+(Pre-season ticket sales end on September 15th.)

 4D Farm (Cullman, AL)

-Opening September 29, the 2017 hours are Fridays 2PM-6PM, Saturdays 10AM-6PM, Sundays 1PM-6PM.
+Opening September 28, 4D Farm is open Thursday-Sunday afternoons throughout October; see full schedule of dates and hours online.
 Come on down and enjoy the jumping pillow, cow train, two story play barn, walk through the maze, hayride to the pumpkin patch, 80 ft slide, farm animals, pig races, rubber duck races, sand pit, tire mountain, farm animals, 250ft ziplines, spider web and more.
-Available for an additional cost are pony rides, corn cannon, pumpkins and the Gemstone Mine.
-Purchase a Bounce Back Pass for $5.95 at your visit and come back to visit once more for free!
+Available for an additional cost are Mechanical Bull Riding, Pony Rides, Corn Cannon, and Gemstone Mining.
+Save money with early bird pricing, Season Passes, and $5 Adventure Passes!
+(Early bird pricing ends on September 15th.)

 Down on the Farm (Rainesville)

-Opening September 23, the 2017 hours at this Rainsville farm will be Fridays 4PM-9PM, Saturdays 10AM-9PM, and Sundays 12PM-6PM as well as for field trips throughout the week.
-Activities include a corn maze, pumpkin painting, hayrides, a simulated milking cow, lots of playground fun for the little ones and a farm animal petting zoo – plus a great gift shop full of fall decor and delicious edibles!
-New this year are a pony hops, corn hole, and rope maze.
+Opening September 29, the new 2018 hours at this Rainsville farm will be Saturdays 10AM-9PM, and Sundays 10AM-6PM, and for field trips on Friday.
+Activities include a corn maze, pumpkin painting, hayrides, a simulated milking cow, lots of playground fun for the little ones and a farm animal petting zoo – plus pony hops, corn hole, a rope maze and more.
+Before you leave, shop their great gift shop full of fall decor and delicious edibles!

 Gullion Farms (Somerville)